Jo Bacon MBACP, Dip Therapeutic Counselling, BA Hon Counselling Solutions

 Level 3 Award in Life Coaching.

 I am a Registered Member of the BACP and I am continuing to work towards BACP accreditation.
 I also have over two years’ experience working with South Yorkshire Eating Disorder Association.
-In September of 2018 I will be working towards a Master of Science in Psychology Developmental, which is something I am very much looking forward to achieving.
+In September 2018 I will be working towards an MA in Trauma Studies which is something I am very much looking forward to achieving.

 Areas of counselling I deal with